maherahmed10/ML-Project/Examining-Bias-With-Machine-Learning/README.md

 # Examining Bias With Machine Learning

-## I can't wait to work on this project!
 Project Overview
 This project involved the development of a custom sentiment analysis algorithm tailored for opinion-based writing, using Python and advanced Natural Language Processing (NLP) libraries.
 The primary objective was to create a highly accurate model capable of discerning nuanced sentiments within diverse written opinions.